vsundar95/BeginnerRust/README.md

 The Cargo.lock contains information about our dependencies

 Once we are ready for the release, we use `cargo build --release`.
 This command puts the binary in target/release instead of target/debug. compiling in debug mode is the default for develoopment.
 Release mode takes longer to compile but code will run faster.

+#### Lesson 1-2 Hello World
+Package Name : hello_world

+#### Lesson 3 Comments
+Package Name : hello_world

+Comments are exactly the same in C where `//` means one line of comment and `/* */` means a block of comments

+#### Lesson 4 Variables
+Package Name : l4-variables

+To create an immutable variable in RUST, we use the `let` command.
+For example:
+    `let x = 60;`
+Notice how we did not add a type like integer.
+RUST will automatically determine the type of the variable.

+Now if we were going to change the value of x to 45, the RUST compiler will throw an error.
+This is because using the `let` command creates an immutable variable.
+This means that the value of the variable `x` cannot change.

+To make an immutable variable, we need to use the `mut` command
+    `let mut x = 60;`